 A First for Atlantic Canada and the Northeast

-Maritimes & Northeast Pipeline (M&NP) is a 1,101-kilometre mainline transmission pipeline built to transport natural gas from developments offshore Nova Scotia to markets in Atlantic Canada and the northeastern United States.
-A joint venture of Spectra Energy (77.53%), Emera Inc. (12.92%), and ExxonMobil (9.55%), M&NP is headquartered in Halifax, Nova Scotia and operates an additional business office in Waltham, Massachusetts.
+Maritimes & Northeast Pipeline (M&NP) is a 1,101-kilometre mainline transmission pipeline originally built to transport natural gas from developments offshore Nova Scotia to markets in Atlantic Canada and the northeastern United States.
+A joint venture of Enbridge Inc. (77.53%), Emera Inc. (12.92%), and ExxonMobil (9.55%), M&NP is headquartered in Halifax, Nova Scotia and operates an additional business office in Waltham, Massachusetts.

-The M&NP system consists of an approximately 30"/24" diameter underground mainline running from Goldboro, Nova Scotia through Nova Scotia and New Brunswick to the Canadian - U.S. border near Baileyville, Maine.
+The M&NP system consists of an approximately 30″/24″ diameter underground mainline running from Goldboro, Nova Scotia through Nova Scotia and New Brunswick to the Canadian – U.S. border near Baileyville, Maine.
 The pipeline continues through Maine and New Hampshire into Massachusetts where it connects with the existing North American pipeline grid at Dracut, Massachusetts.
 The pipeline also extends from Methuen, Massachusetts to Beverly, Massachusetts.
+In addition, the pipeline inter connects in Maine with Portland Natural Gas Transmission System at Westbrook, Maine and Brunswick Pipeline at Baileyville, Maine.

 Natural Gas to Market